 Day 3 (Yosemite National Park) This morning we make our way into the heart of Yosemite Valley for a look at El Capitan, Half Dome, Sentinel Peak, and other iconic and breathtaking natural attractions.
 Our guide will lead us on some amazing hikes, that might include Glacier Point, Bridalveil Fall, and Lower Yosemite Falls.
 We may visit some of John Muir’s favorite spots, mentioned in his journals, as we find our own favorite spot to pause and enjoy the view.

-Day 5 (Yosemite National Park) Conditions and our guide’s sense of serendipity dictate where we explore and hike today—all still within the park.
+Day 4 (Yosemite National Park) Conditions and our guide’s sense of serendipity dictate where we explore and hike today, all still within the park.
 One possibility is the Hetch Hetchy Valley, where a controversial dam in 1925 raised the ultimately futile objections of John Muir and others from the budding conservation movement.
 Another option would take us up the Tioga Road to Tuolumne Meadows, with its great views of the Cathedral Range.
 This is the largest subalpine meadow in the Sierra Nevada, and we could enjoy any number of hikes in this gorgeous part of the park.
-Tonight is our festive farewell dinner in the Ahwahnee's elegant dining room.

 Day 6 (Fresno for departures home) Catch breakfast at the hotel and shuttle to the airport for connections home.